joolstorrentecalo/gitlab-foss/doc/development/geo.md

 As an example, container registry data does not easily fit into the above categories.
 It is backed by a registry service which owns the data, and GitLab interacts with the registry service's API.
 So a one off approach is required for Geo support of container registry.
 Still, we are able to reuse much of the glue code of [the Geo self-service framework](geo/framework.md#repository-replicator-strategy).

+## History of communication channel

+The communication channel has changed since first iteration, you can check here historic decisions and why we moved to new implementations.

+### Custom code (GitLab 8.6 and earlier)

+In GitLab versions before 8.6, custom code is used to handle notification from **primary** site to **secondary** sites by HTTP requests.

+### System hooks (GitLab 8.7 to 9.5)

+Later, it was decided to move away from custom code and begin using system hooks.
+More people were using them, so many would benefit from improvements made to this communication layer.

+There is a specific **internal** endpoint in our API code (Grape), that receives all requests from this System Hooks:
+`/api/v4/geo/receive_events`.

+We switch and filter from each event by the `event_name` field.

+### Geo Log Cursor (GitLab 10.0 and up)

+In GitLab 10.0 and later, [System Webhooks](#system-hooks-gitlab-87-to-95) are no longer used and [Geo Log Cursor](#geo-log-cursor-daemon) is used instead.
+The Log Cursor traverses the `Geo::EventLog` rows to see if there are changes since the last time the log was checked and will handle repository updates, deletes, changes, and renames.

+The table is within the replicated database.
+This has two advantages over the old method:

+- Replication is synchronous and we preserve the order of events.
+- Replication of the events happen at the same time as the changes in the database.

 ## Self-service framework

 If you want to add easy Geo replication of a resource you're working